The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/1-html.md

 ## Complete HTML

-Here's the complete `index.html` with all the elements we've built.
+Here's the complete HTML with all the elements we've built.
 Use this as a reference to check your work or catch up if you fell behind.

 **index.html**
 ```html